ceph/ceph/doc/rbd/nvmeof-target-configure.rst

 Installing and Configuring NVMe-oF Targets
 ==========================================

-Traditionally, block-level access to a Ceph storage cluster has been limited to (1) QEMU and ``librbd`` (which is a key enabler for adoption within OpenStack environments), and (2) the Linux kernel client.
-Starting with the Ceph Reef release, block-level access has been expanded to offer standard NVMe/TCP support, allowing wider platform usage and potentially opening new use cases.

 Prerequisites
 =============

--  Red Hat Enterprise Linux/CentOS 8.0 (or newer); Linux kernel v4.16 (or newer)

--  A working Ceph Reef or later storage cluster, deployed with ``cephadm``
+-  A working Ceph Tentacle or later storage cluster, deployed with ``cephadm``

 -  NVMe-oF gateways, which can either be colocated with OSD nodes or on dedicated nodes